 Much of the research on probiotics in celiac disease focuses on their potential as a therapy to manage existing disease symptoms.
 The Lund trial is the first to suggest the possibility that probiotics can be used to prevent celiac disease.

 All of the kids had two consecutive blood samples that tested positive for tissue transglutaminase autoantibodies (tTGA), taken at least three months apart.
 They were randomized to take either a probiotic delivering both Lactobacillus strains or a placebo once daily for six months.
-They did not make any dietary changes, and were encouraged to continuing to eat their usual gluten-containing diets.
+They did not make any dietary changes, and were encouraged to continue to eat their usual gluten-containing diets.